wp-plugins/thesography/readme.txt

 2. Each post can have its own EXIF items displayed.

 == Changelog ==

+= 1.1.3 =
+* Fixed PHP warnings on admin page
+* Added variables for IDs and classes in EXIF output
+* Added option to control EXIF item label display

 = 1.1.2 = Fixed show "all" parameter and minor spanish translation fix.